Bronchitis During Pregnancy – Causes, Risks, and Prevention

 3. Pneumonia

-Bronchitis caused due to bacterial infection is treated with an antibiotic prescription.
+The treatment of bronchitis in pregnancy is usually with antibiotics.
+Bronchitis caused by bacterial infection is treated with an antibiotic prescription.
 However, it is important to exercise caution over the choice of antibiotics as many of them are considered to be harmful to the foetus.

-Some of the antibiotics that are safe during pregnancy are amoxicillin, erythromycin, clindamycin, penicillin, ampicillin, and nitrofurantoin.
+Some antibiotics that are safe during pregnancy include amoxicillin, erythromycin, clindamycin, penicillin, ampicillin, and nitrofurantoin (6).

 Antibiotics like sulfamethoxazole, tetracycline, and trimethoprim can cause harm to the baby.
-Also, sulfamethoxazole and trimethoprim are known to be responsible for birth defects in the baby.
+Also, sulfamethoxazole and trimethoprim are known to be responsible for birth defects in the baby (7).

 However, if your bronchitis has stemmed from a virus, you will not need antibiotics as they are ineffective against viruses.
 This kind of infection will get better on its own.
 However, if the symptoms persist, you may be diagnosed with a bacterial infection and administered antibiotics.